The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 HR’s role in California overtime pay compliance also involves six distinct functions:

-- Correctly classifying workers as exempt, nonexempt, independent contractor, intern, full time or part time in accordance with California’s numerous wage orders.
+- Correctly classifying workers as exempt, nonexempt, independent contractor, intern, full time, part time or other applicable classification in accordance with California’s wage orders.

-- Understanding what “work” means and paying workers appropriately as salary, hourly, piece rate or flat rate.
+- Understanding what “work” means and paying workers appropriately as salary, hourly, piece rate, flat rate or other basis.

-- Correctly calculating the amount earned as regular rate, overtime and other compensation such as tips and commissions.
+- Correctly calculating the amount earned as regular rate, overtime and other compensation such as bonus and commissions.

-- Paying employees the proper amount of overtime due is, when it is due and in the manner it is due.
+- Paying employees the proper amount of overtime due, when it is due and in the manner it is due.

 - Keeping complete and accurate timekeeping records as required by California law.